An excellent barrister, whose clients are in very safe hands.

 Rory gained five years' experience of adjudicator and tribunal hearings prior to being called to the Bar as a caseworker and subsequently a legal officer at Refugee Legal Centre in London (1995 to 2000).
 Prior to that, he spent several years employed as a welfare rights worker, including employment in Liverpool City Council Welfare Rights Unit and London East AIDS Network.
 Rory undertook pupillage at Arden Chambers and Mitre House Chambers, and has been a tenant of Garden Court North Chambers since 2002.

-Rory accepts Public Access clients.
+Rory accepts Public Access instructions.
 He also sits as a fee-paid Deputy Upper Tribunal Judge (Immigration and Asylum Chamber)

 Court of Protection

-Rory has a developing Court of Protection (COP) practice and is regularly instructed in cases where the Official Solicitor (OS) is appointed.
+Rory is regularly instructed in cases where the Official Solicitor (OS) is appointed.
 He acts in Deprivation of Liberty Safeguard challenges under section 21A of the MCA 2005, raising questions as to eligibility, capacity and best interests.
 He is also instructed to act for respondent family members in cases involving decisions about contact and residence, including cases where there have been allegations of financial or physical abuse of P by family members.

 Rory’s COP work involves advocates’ meetings, round table meetings, negotiations at court, preparation of draft orders following hearings, and preparation of letters of instructions for expert witnesses, eg, independent social workers/section 49 psychiatric reports.